 At the time of the 2011 Census, fewer homes in the Hunter (75%) had an internet connection compared to the Australian average (80%).
 According to a Hunter Valley Research Foundation study (2012) only one-quarter of Hunter businesses used their website to sell goods and services.
-By 2015, the National Broadband Network will be rolled out across much of the Hunter.
-Being ready to take advantage of the benefits of better connectivity through high speed broadband is promoted by RDA Hunter.
+As the National Broadband Network is rolled out across much of the Hunter, it is imperative to be ready to take advantage of the benefits of better connectivity through high speed broadband.
 The region has opportunities to adopt new business models and practices, enjoy improved communications platforms and devices, and to continue building an environment that supports innovation.